sammy-lopez/sammy-lopez.github.io/EnhancementOne.md

 ## Enhancement One: Software Engineering and Design
-For my first artifact I chose to expand off of the skills I learned in my CS-330 course that i completed in December 2020.
+For my first artifact I chose to expand off of the skills I learned in my CS-330 course that I completed in December 2020.
 The course focused on creation of a 3D object using C++ and OpenGL.
 For my initial submission for the course final, I created a dining chair.
 For this artifact I chose to create a new object using the same skill, but this time I made a bookshelf.